Video has always been a highly engaging part of the Facebook experience.

 But how many pages have included video in their digital strategy?
 Who goes live on Facebook?
 What's the ideal video length for greater engagement?

-Within this study, more than 9 million Facebook posts were analyzed from 25-page categories with the goal of understanding how brands are using Facebook video marketing to promote their business and drive conversations.
+Here’s how brands are using Facebook video marketing to promote their business and drive conversations.

 Let's dive in ⇣

 No time?
 Here's a PDF version of this study so you can read the Facebook video metrics later on 👇